 Assistance League, in partnership with the Salem-Keizer Dental Health Solutions for Children Program, screened 7,126 elementary students.

 “It means a lot for me to know there is someone out there that is kind.”

 6,000 students received backpacks and school supplies in 64 schools throughout the school year.

 Requests for school supplies are initiated by school counselors.

-All Financial and numbers-served figures come from 2017 Annual Report.
+All Financial and numbers-served figures come from 2018 IRS 990.
 Assistance League of Salem-Keizer’s fiscal reporting year is June 1 through May 31.